Optical Limit Switch for CNC Machines

 The Design

-Okay, here is the concept.
-I got a bag of 100 of these slotted optical switches on eBay for almost nothing.
+Here's the concept: I bought a bag of 100 slotted optical switches on eBay for almost nothing.
 These are normally open, NPN switches.
-We want a limit to behave in normally closed fashion, so that the limit is tripped if a wire is broken.
-Because of this, we simply arrange to block the beam (thereby closing the switch) until the limit is hit, which unblocks the beam and opens the switch.
-Mach 3 can take care of whatever polarity (normally open or normally closed) we want to have trip the limit.
+We need a limit switch to behave in a normally closed manner, so it trips if a wire is broken.
+To achieve this, we block the beam (closing the switch) until the limit is hit, which unblocks the beam and opens the switch.
+Mach 3 can handle the polarity (normally open or normally closed) needed to trip the limit.

 Now picture a little gate that interrupts the beam inside the optical switch.
 Something like this: